Area Spotlights

 5 Reasons to Love Life in and around Washington, D.C.

-Last updated on March 8th, 2024
+Last updated on November 25th, 2025

 Strong Job Market

 While it’s true that D.C. is the hub of national politics, the area boasts a growing number of job opportunities outside of government as well.
 According to Glassdoor, D.C. is a “hot hiring city” for some of the highest-paying jobs in the country, which range from solutions architects to attorneys.
 Also in demand are computer-related occupations, managers, sales representatives, and nurses.
-Not only is D.C. an excellent place to advance in your line of work, but it is also one of the best places start a career, making it a popular place for millennials to live.
+Not only is D.C. an excellent place to advance in your line of work, but it is also one of the best places start a career, making it a popular place for younger generations to live.

 Dynamic Neighborhoods

-For those interested in living within the nation’s capital, there are many great neighborhoods to raise a family.
-If you want to send your child to one of the best schools in the city, then the Glover Park neighborhood is an ideal choice.
 For those wanting a little more space to spread out, there are many suburbs in Maryland and Virginia to consider.
 Those topping the family-friendly list include Potomac, MD; Bethesda, MD; Ashburn, VA; and Reston, VA.
 Each offers excellent schools, low crime rates, and plenty of parks and activities.

 History and Culture